Understanding the Different Types of Carbide in Cutting ...

 Corrosionpedia Explains Chromium Carbide

-Chromium carbide is also formed by intergranular corrosion, which occurs when some types of stainless steel are heated to the point where the chromium can bond with carbon atoms.
-This reduces the amount of chromium and chromium oxide available, which prevents corrosion.
-This process is known as sensitization.
-However, when this happens to stabilized grades of stainless steel, it is referred to as a knifeline attack, and in these cases chromium carbide is typically undesirable because it is detrimental to the corrosion resistance of some stainless steels.
+This material can form through intergranular corrosion, especially when certain stainless steels are exposed to heat, causing chromium to bond with carbon atoms.
+This interaction reduces the amount of available chromium and chromium oxide, ultimately limiting corrosion.
+This phenomenon is known as sensitization.
+However, specific stabilized grades of stainless steel may experience a knifeline attack during this process, which is usually undesirable as it compromises the corrosion resistance of some stainless steels.

-Contact us to discuss your requirements of Chrome Carbide Wear Plate.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your requirements for a Chrome Carbide Wear Plate.
+Our knowledgeable sales team is here to help you find the optimal options tailored to your needs.